 - stomach pain

-As with any allergy, some people may experience a severe allergic reaction to eating quinoa.
+As with any allergy, you may experience a severe allergic reaction to eating quinoa.
 Those symptoms can include:

 - elevated heart rate